 (6) Children enrolled at the facility may self-administer medications with documented parental and authorized prescriber's permission.
-Children may request and receive assistance from staff in opening containers or packages or replacing lids.
+Children may request and receive assistance from program staff in opening containers or packages or replacing lids.
 [Children who self administer medications shall be able to identify and select the appropriate medication by size, color, amount or other label identification; know the frequency and time of day for which the medication is ordered; and consume the medication appropriately.]
-Medication to be self-administered shall be stored in accordance with section 19a-79-9a(b)(5) of the Regulations of Connecticut State Agencies.
+Medication to be self-administered shall be stored in accordance with [section 19a-79-9a(b)(5) of the Regulations of Connecticut State Agencies] subdivision (5) of this subsection-.